-On the morning of our departure I awoke with uncertainty about our trip.
-I told my husband we don’t have to go but he assured me it was going to be alright.
+On the morning of our departure, I awoke with uncertainty about our trip.
+I told my husband we don’t have to go, but he assured me it was going to be alright.
 I looked at Babar and thought how he must be missing the hills and the spacious space where he can run so I thought, what the hell, this trip would be an adventure.
-It did became a nail biting adventure, for me at least.
+It did become a nail-biting adventure, for me at least.
 Hubby did not even break a sweat.

 We were already out of the city when the heavens opened up and poured out all its watery contents over our heads.
-The wiper of the car worked over time, but still it was not fast enough to clear the tons of water cascading on the windshield of the car.
+The wiper of the car worked overtime, but still, it was not fast enough to clear the tons of water cascading on the windshield of the vehicle.
 We could not see anything in front of us but a thick wall of rain.
 We stopped when it was getting dangerous.
-The same narrative recurred during the entire trip until we reached the hillside.
+This same narrative recurred during the entire trip until we reached the hillside.
 Over there another element added to this thrilling experience.
 Fog.
 We snaked up slowly and drove gingerly in zero visibility.
-Once in a while the fog cleared up to give us a view of what lies for us up ahead.
+Once in a while, the mist cleared up to give us a view of what lies for us up ahead.
 It showed us the tip of the mountain shrouded in thick clouds.
-After a few hours we were literally driving through a thick blanket of clouds.
+After a few hours, we were literally driving through a thick blanket of clouds.
 I held my breath each time we turn on a curve which we could barely see if not for the light coming from the trucks driving toward us.

 When I alighted from the car, upon reaching our hotel, my legs were shaking.
-Babar jumped from the car in wild excitement and dipped his nose in the first puddle he saw.
+Babar jumped from the vehicle in wild excitement and dipped his nose in the first puddle he saw.
 He ran and ran.
 Ahead of us and then towards us, wagging his tail gratefully.
 I laughed.
 We made it in one piece.
 Thanks to the steely nerves of my husband.

 As we walked down towards our cottage nestled in the misty woods, I felt like I was walking inside a fairy tale.
 The place was romantic and mysterious.

 Different seasons in the hills have different challenges but different rewards too.
 The jungle has never been more beautiful.
 Everything was so lush, fresh and green.
 The weather was incredible.
-It was very pleasant with just a little bit of chill.
+It was delightful, with just a little bit of chill.

-The most unforgettable thing about the trip was how awesome it was to walk in the clouds.
-To see a wisp of it rising up from the ground like a thick smoke from a fire.
+The most extraordinary thing about the trip was how awesome it was to walk in the clouds.
+To see a wisp of it rising up from the ground like thick smoke from a fire.
 How it touches my shoulder.
 I almost wondered I had died and gone to heaven.